-23. EXPLANATION ADDED FOR TRANSLATION TO ENGLISH
+23. EXPLANATION TO THE TRANSLATION TO ENGLISH

-The abridged Consolidated Financial Statement are presented on the basis of the regulatory financial reporting framework applicable to the Group in Spain.
-Certain accounting practices applied by the Group that conform to that regulatory framework may not conform to other generally accepted accounting principles and rules.

-In the event of a discrepancy, the Spanish-language prevails for legal purposes.
+These Consolidated Financial Statements are presented on the basis of accounting principles generally accepted in Spain.
+Consequently, certain accounting practices applied by the Group that conform to generally accepted accounting principles in Spain may not conform to other generally accepted accounting principles in other countries.
+Translation from the original issued in Spanish.
+In the event of discrepancy, the Spanish-language version prevails.